Melvin2306/alert-monitoring/docs/NETWORK.md

     class PortMappings localhostNet
 ```

+You can visualize and edit this Mermaid diagram with a tool like [Mermaid Flow](https://www.mermaidflow.app/editor).

 ### Network Flow Summary

 The diagram above illustrates the flow of data through the various network segments: